 Following the coastline up to the west brings visitors to Shirahama, which easily rules the region as the leading beach resort.
 Including large hotels, amusement parks and aquariums aimed at the masses, it is incredibly popular during July and August especially.
 However, Shirahama also has a beautiful coastline and plenty of appeal for nature-lovers, including the 50-metre high craggy Sandanbeki Rock cliffs and Engetsuto Island, a small piece of land below the Shirahama Aquarium that has a natural arch, making it the perfect spot for appreciating sunsets.
 In addition to its selection of beaches, Shirahama has some of Japan’s oldest developed and well-known onsen, including the open-air Shirasuna Onsen, located on the boardwalk in the middle of the town, and Saki-no-Yu, a bath built on a rocky point one kilometre south of the main beach with great views of the ocean.

 It’s no surprise that when it comes to Wakayama’s delicious dishes, seafood reigns supreme.
 Landing the highest volume of fresh tuna in Japan, staples include mouth-watering cuts of sashimi, panko-breaded deep-fried tuna and nabe, a hotpot filled with tasty broth and regionally caught grouper.
-In the city, Kuroshio Market sees tuna filleting shows being held three times a day, with many fresh seafood restaurants offering tastes of local fare.
+In the city, Kuroshio Market sees tuna filleting shows being held three times a day (Check local listings, as times vary), with many fresh seafood restaurants offering tastes of local fare.
 In Nachikatsuura, Yakiniku Dining Kazu offers visitors the chance to sample tender cuts of Kumanogyu beef cooked over a barbeque, with the restaurant proving so popular that regulars come from as far as Osaka.
 Often called ‘The Fruit Kingdom’, Wakayama also boasts bountiful fresh produce thanks to its fertile soils and temperate climate.
 Fruit farms across the prefecture grow varieties of strawberries, persimmons, peaches, mandarins and citrus fruits, which are used to create fruit jellies, marmalades, liqueurs and dipping sauces such as ponzu, and can be bought at local markets and at omiyage souvenir shops.

 With a range of unique festivals throughout the year, Wakayama-ken offers a taste of local culture and history in every season.
 In July, the Nachi-no-Hi Matsuri (Fire Festival) is held at Kumano Nachi Taisha Grand Shrine, and sees participants carrying large flaming torches down a path from the shrine to a sacred waterfall in a special Shinto ritual, while in Spring, the famous Shirahama sand art festival takes place, with contestants creating intricate and striking three-dimensional sculptures right on the beach.